 The Binding Indication contains the information in Table 6.3.1.0-1.

 The Routing Binding Indication may be included in Request, Subscribe or Notification messages (see clause 7.1.2).
-It can be used in the case of indirect communication by the SCP to route the message.
+It may be used in the case of indirect communication by the SCP to route the message.
 The Routing Binding Indication is a copy of the information in the Binding Indication and also contains the information in Table 6.3.1.0-1.

 NOTE 1: Subscription request messages can contain both a Binding Indication and a Routing Binding Indication.